JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-FlashFirmware.md

 First download the firmware for your Samsung tablet, here is the link for the
 <a href="https://www.sammobile.com/firmwares/galaxy-tab-s2/SM-T810/">Galaxy Tab S2 MT810</a>.
 You need the model number.
-To find mine, I just remembered the approximate date and the country in which I bought the tablet and picked the firmware with the closest one.
+To find mine, I just remembered the approximate date and the country in which I bought the tablet and picked the firmware with the closest description.
 The downloading process might take a few hours.
-The file should look like this: "T810XXU2CPK1_T810DBT2CPK1_HOME.tar.md5" Rename it without the ".md5", so that it looks like: "T810XXU2CPK1_T810DBT2CPK1_HOME.tar"
+The file should look like this: "T810XXU2CPK1_T810DBT2CPK1_HOME.tar.md5".

+Rename it without the ".md5", so that it looks like: "T810XXU2CPK1_T810DBT2CPK1_HOME.tar".

 Then, download <a href="https://odindownload.com/">ODIN</a>.
 Odin is used to flash a custom recovery firmware image to a Samsung Android device.